St. Joseph County Courthouse (Michigan): History

 Centreville was first established as the county seat of St. Joseph County in 1831.
 The first county offices were located in a leased house.
 In 1841, Thomas W. Langley, donated land to the county on which to construct a courthouse and a jail, and the first county courthouse was completed the following year.
 In 1859, two additional office buildings were constructed.
 However, by the 1890s, the county buildings were becoming dilapidated, and by 1897, the need to repair or replace them had become critical.
 At first, the county board of supervisors adopted plans to renovate the existing courthouse, but county voters rejected the proposal.
 In 1899, the board adopted a plan to replace the courthouse, which was approved by voters alter that year.

 A building committee was formed, and the committee selected architect Sidney J. Osgood of Grand Rapids to design this building.
 Ionia contractors David C Crookshank and William H. Somers were selected to construct the building.
 The cornerstone of the new courthouse was laid on September 7, 1899.
 The construction of the courthouse was completed by August 1900, at a total cost of $34,418.90.
 The building served to house the local courts until the 1970s, when a new two-story building was constructed south of the old courthouse.
 The building is still used by the county government.
+In April 2026, the 1970s Courts Building was closed for renovation for an estimated 18 months, and the 3B District Court relocated to the old courthouse.